Appgate FederalAugust 10, 2021

 Federal cybersecurity vs. private sector cybersecurity

-I hear this question often: Is the federal government more secure than the private sector?
+We hear this question often: Is the federal government more secure than the private sector?
 It depends on the department or agency and to whom you are comparing them to in the private sector.
 One can argue that the U.S. federal government sustains more cyberattacks than any other single private sector entity in the world.
 Then again, if you break it down by department or agency, your mileage may vary.
 Every department or agency has a different level of maturity in its cybersecurity defense operations, various technologies, and skill sets.
 The financial sector typically has the best cyber defense technologies and talent and its ability to invest in state-of-the-art defensive capabilities and move quickly is an advantage over the government cybersecurity efforts.
 Other industries, such as healthcare and (surprisingly) software, have more recently been exposed as softer targets and have some catching up to do.

 So, is America’s sensitive data safe?

-Assuming you subscribe to the idea that time is a critical variable in the federal government cybersecurity defense equation ... to stay ahead of the adversary, you must be able to adapt in near real time to the threat of the day.
+Assuming you subscribe to the idea that time is a critical variable in the federal government cybersecurity defense equation ... to stay ahead of the adversary, you must be able to adapt in near real time to the threat of the day and expanding attack surfaces.
 Now think about the government’s acquisition process, its ability to attract and maintain cybersecurity talent, enterprise scale deployment challenges, continuous monitoring requirements, politics, budget constraints, competing priorities, etc. While government cybersecurity measures are not likely moving at the speed of the adversary, the good news is awareness is high and measures like implementing a Zero Trust architecture can help move us closer to where we need to be.